ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Introduction to Gulp

-Gulp is a JavaScript task runner that will help us automate a time consuming tasks like CSS compressing, Sass compile, image optimization, or browser refresh.
+Gulp is a JavaScript task runner that will help to automate a time consuming tasks like CSS compressing, Sass compile, image optimization, or browser reload.

-Gulp is a tool we can teach it to do some actions after something is happened, for example consider the following scenarios:
+Gulp giving you the tools to do some actions (tasks) for a specific need after something is happened, for example consider the following scenarios:

-- Every time I change a Sass file, compile Sass and output a minified CSS file.
+- Every time you save a Sass file, compile Sass and output a minified CSS file.
-- When I add a new Image in the images folder, optimize this image and move it to a new dedicated folder for optimized images.
+- When you add a new Image to the images folder, optimize this image and move it to a new dedicated folder.
-- When I change a PHP file, automatically refresh the browser.
+- When you save a PHP or a Sass file, automatically reload the browser.

+### Gulp Setup

-First, you need to install [Gulp](http://gulpjs.com/) globally in your system, and later we will see how to install it as a package inside your theme.
+First, you need to install [Gulp](http://gulpjs.com/) globally in your system, and later I will show you how to install it as a package inside your theme.

-Assuming Node.js is installed, open the command line tool, then you can install Gulp using npm as:
+Assuming Node.js is installed, open the command line tool, then install Gulp using npm as:

 ```
 npm install --global gulp
 ```

-Once the installation is done, you can test the Gulp version by writing `gulp -v` and you can get a response like:
+Now, run `gulp -v` (Gulp version) to test that Gulp is installed properly, and you should get output similar to:

 ```
 ➜  ~ gulp -v